Ramuri: 1930s trends

 Through Tomescu, Ramuri documented the rift occurring in 1935 between Iorga and Crainic, as the latter chose to embrace the Christian right—his defense of the Romanian Orthodox Church as a source of Romanian identity having never been explicit in Sămănătorism.
 Tomescu voiced his support for Sămănătorist ideology, especially against Crainic's admiration of fascism; he argued that Iorga had already stated "all the elements of the nationalist doctrine", accusing Crainic, who quoted from Nikolai Berdyaev, of being an undisclosed Slavophile.
 Ramuri had entered a steep decline even after the 1933 revival—as reported in June 1935 by the cultural journalist Mihail Sebastian.
 Offering his musings on the "decomposition of our provincial cities", Sebastian noted: "The magazine Ramuri, good or bad as it may have been, no longer appears, or, if does still appear, is no longer visible."
-The same was reported by the nationalist daily Porunca Vremii, whose reviewers noited that they had not seen any issue of Ramuri ever since the festive edition of 1929.
+The same was reported by the nationalist daily Porunca Vremii, whose reviewers noted that they had not seen any issue of Ramuri ever since the festive edition of 1929.

 In 1937, Dumitru Mercaș reviewed another issue (with articles by Dima, Struțeanu, and Păunescu-Ulmu) for the provincial magazine Însemnări Ieșene, commending those involved for their "great effort" of keeping Ramuri afloat.
 Porunca Vremii welcomed the relaunch, in particular for nationalist content put out by Păunescu-Ulmu and Făgețel, but also for a scientific essay by Dragomirescu, but disliked the inclusion of Ion Biberi, who was an ideological nonconformist.
 I. D. Ioan of Convorbiri Literare was less welcoming, suggesting that the writing team at Ramuri approached exciting topics without rising to the occasion.
 For instance Păunescu-Ulmu wrote polemically against the young generation, but "[the youths'] higher and more fecund sense of purpose eludes [his] sclerosed neurons."
 Noting that Ramuri had begun publishing a political column, Ioan advised it to renounce covering literature altogether (though he also mentioned the presence of a "vigorous young talent", Val Mugur).